-If you agree to participate in any optional blood samples, these will be collected at 8, 12 and 36 hours.
+If you agree give any optional blood samples, these will be collected at 8, 12 and 36 hours.
 We will not record your decision.
-You will not lose any benefits to which you are otherwise entitled for not participating in the optional blood samples.
+You will not lose any benefits if you choose not to give the optional blood samples.

 For 3 days after you get the study product, we will ask you to check your temperature with a thermometer we give you and write it down.
 We will ask you to write down any symptoms you may have.
-You will receive a password to a secure website to record this information on an electronic form or "diary".
-If you prefer, you will have the option to use a paper diary instead.
+You will get a password to a secure website to record this information on an electronic form or "diary".
+You can choose to use a paper diary instead.
 If you have any side effects, you should tell a study physician or a nurse as soon as possible.
 You can reach the clinic staff by phone 24 hours a day.
 If you have symptoms, you may be asked to come into the clinic for an examination before your next scheduled visit.
 It is very important that you follow the instructions you get from the clinic staff.

 At each visit, we will check you for any health changes or problems.
 We will ask you how you are feeling and if you have taken any medications.
 We will draw your blood at scheduled study visits and we will tell you right away if any of your test results show a health problem.
-We will use some blood samples to study if your body develops an immune response (antibody) to the study product.
+We will use some blood samples to study if your body forms an immune response (antibody) to the study product.
 Results of these tests are not for checking on your health and we will not give you these results during the study.
 We may ask you to come into clinic for additional blood collection.

 Experimental studies follow a set schedule.
 This helps us answer the research questions.
-Scheduling for your visits allows some flexibility, but it is important that you work with the staff to follow the schedule.
-You should try to not miss any visits.
+It is important that you work with the staff to follow your scheduled visits, but there is some flexibility.
+You should try not to miss any visits.